wultra/powerauth-mobile-sdk/docs/Migration-from-1.1-to-1.2.md

 - You can use `BiometricAuthentication` class to test, whether device supports biometry and whether biometric authentication is enrolled on the system.
   - Call `BiometricAuthentication.isBiometricAuthenticationAvailable(context)` to test general support.
   - Call `BiometricAuthentication.canAuthenticate(context)` to get more detailed status (please also see [known bugs](#known-bugs) section below)

+- `PowerAuthErrorException` can contain following new constants: `PA2ErrorCodeBiometryNotSupported`, `PA2ErrorCodeBiometryNotAvailable`, `PA2ErrorCodeBiometryNotRecognized`

 ### Behavioral changes

 - If legacy fingerprint dialog displays an error, then it's automatically closed after a short time.
 The `BiometricPrompt` does the same thing, so we wanted to simulate that behavior.
 - Our legacy fingerprint dialog now reports status changes to an accessibility manager.
 - We're now handling biometric authentication cancelation events from the system.
 For example, if user locks down the device during  authentication, then our SDK report cancel back to the application.
+- Due to bug in Android 9 `BiometricPrompt` (see [known bugs](#known-bugs)), we recommend you to DISABLE critical UI elements in your application (like button for authentication) during the time between the authenticate call and the callback from SDK.
+The reason for that is that you probably don't want to allow user to authenticate for more than once.

 ### Known bugs